wtfbbqhax/DOOM-3-BFG/README.md

 3) LICENSE
 ______________________

+Most code and the shaders are licensed under a slightly modified GPLv3 license.
+Most assets in base/ are released under WTFPLv2 or similar Public Domain licenses.

-See COPYING.txt for the GNU GENERAL PUBLIC LICENSE
+See COPYING.md for details and COPYING-GPLv3-id.txt for the modified GPLv3 license text.

 ADDITIONAL TERMS:  The Doom 3 BFG Edition GPL Source Code is also subject to certain additional terms.
 You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the Doom 3 BFG Edition GPL Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.

 ____________________________________________